All Episodes

 tim pool

-I will say one quick thing as we move on, and we're going to be obviously sending you guys on your way to the next show, which I believe we should have Russell Brand usually.
+And we're going to be obviously sending you guys on your way to the next show, which I believe we should have Russell Brand usually.

 But of course, I'm just back from a few weeks out.

-So, you know, the one thing I want to say is there's, I'm, oh, yeah, Russell Brand is gearing up.
+So, you know, the one thing I want to say is there's I'm, oh, yeah, Russell Brand is gearing up.

 We'll get you guys ready to go.